Last Updated on October 1, 2022

 Estimated reading time: 8 minutes

-For many cultural travelers Thailand is a land of ancient temples, glittering spires and beautiful palaces.
+For many cultural travelers it is a land of ancient temples, glittering spires and also beautiful palaces.

-Sun-seeking hedonists find it to be a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
-International foodies celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep them coming back for more.
+Of course, sun-seeking hedonists find it to be a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
+International foodies, on the other hand, celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep them coming back for more.

 Bangkok is a huge metropolis replete with traffic and shopping centers worthy of any international capital.
-It contrasts sharply with the rice paddies on the plains, idyllic villages in the mountains and Phuket’s beach-side reggae bars.
+On the other hand it contrasts sharply with the rice paddies on the plains, idyllic villages in the mountains and Phuket’s beach-side reggae bars.

 But it’s this very diversity that’s makes the country so appealing for so many travelers.
-(They range from international executives unwinding at sybaritic five-star resorts, to backpackers staying at low-cost guesthouses in Bohemian-like Chiang Mai).
+These travelers range from international executives unwinding at sybaritic five-star resorts, to backpackers staying at low-cost guesthouses in Bohemian-like Chiang Mai.

 Below is a listing of the “Top 10 Places in Thailand” as reported by the Tourism Authority of Thailand.